rubynduong/github-tutorial/README.md

 ## Scenarios
 ---
+### Resolve merge conflicts
+You can do one of two things:
+1. Decide not to merge: `git merge --abort`
+2. Resolve conflicts by using an editor.
+Then do:

+        git add <file>
+        git merge --continue
+You can also work through conflicts with `git mergetool` and `git diff`.

 ### Force `git pull` to overwrite local files
 1. Update all `origin/<branch>` refs to latest:
 2. Jump to the latest commit on `origin/master` and checkout the files: